ghc-proposals/ghc-proposals/proposals/0000-no-type-in-type.rst

 -------------------

 * This is a simplification to the implementation and description of GHC.
 Hooray!

-* There are gobs of resources that use ``*``.
-These would all go out of date.
-This fact makes me sad.
-However, just about everyone whom I've taught about kinds gets very confused about the name ``*``, thinking that ``*`` is some kind of universal kind that encompasses all other kinds.
-(Indeed, I thought this, too, once upon a time.)

-* The Haskell Reports mention ``*`` by name.
-If error messages print ``Type`` instead of ``*``, we'll be further from the behavior that the Report authors intended at the time.
-However, as the Reports do not specify error message text, this change does not bring us further from formal compliance to the letter of the Report.
-It would bring us further from the spirit of the Report.

 * This will effectively create two different versions of ``-XPolyKinds`` and ``-XDataKinds``, which could be problematic for users who want tooling to choose compilers